bgrayburn/voxdocs/README.md

 - `npm install`

-### Create OpenAI assistant

-Note the `assistant_id` from the output of doing this next step.
-You will need it when creating the `.env` file.

-Use `https://platform.openai.com/assistants` to create a new assistant with the prompt found in `assistant/prompt.txt` file.

 ### Create .env file

 Please add a `.env` file to the root of the repo based on the `.env.example` file.